 Considered one of the best edge-rushers in the NFL, Miller first opened eyes on Saturdays at Kyle Field.
 The outside linebacker recorded 33 sacks during his collegiate career, which ranks 5th in program history.
 The Denver Broncos selected him second overall in the 2011 NFL Draft and all he's done since is win a Super Bowl MVP, make eight Pro Bowl and earn three first-team all-pro honors.

 3. Rick Perry

-Perry currently serves in President Donald Trump’s cabinet as the United States Secretary of Energy and served as the 47th Governor of Texas from 2000 to 2015.
-At TAMU, Perry was a member of the Texas A&M Corps of Cadets in College Station, was one of A&M’s five “yell leaders”, and graduated in 1972 with a degree in animal science.
+Perry served in President Donald Trump's cabinet as the United States Secretary of Energy and served as the 47th Governor of Texas from 2000 to 2015.
+At TAMU, Perry was a member of the Texas A&M Corps of Cadets in College Station and was one of A&M's five "yell leaders."
+He graduated in 1972 with a degree in animal science.

 2. George H.W.
 Bush

 The 41st President of the United States graduated from Yale University and wasn't even a Texas native, but I'm making him an honorary Aggie.
 H.W. fell in love with Texas A&M and its military tradition and even once said he was "proud to be an Aggie."
 Not only are the George H.W.
 Bush Presidential Library and Museum and The Bush School of Government and Public Service named after him and situated in College Station, he and wife Barbara Bush were buried near the museum.

 Manziel in 2013 became the first freshman in NCAA Division-I football history to win the Heisman Trophy award.
 An infamous partier, Manziel has bounced around various professional football leagues since the Cleveland Browns selected him in the first round (22nd overall) of the 2014 NFL Draft.
 Still, Johnny Football will always be a legend in Aggieland.

 This post was originally published on October 2, 2019.